satoshinm/blog/171212_stm32_blue_pill_arm_development_board_first_look_bare_metal_programming.md

 make: *** [build/myblink.elf] Error 1
 ```

 The functions are defined twice... but in the same place?
-Found a report on the ST forums: [CubeMX bug report: Error in generating Makefile](https://community.st.com/thread/44891-cubemx-bug-report-error-in-generating-makefile), Kacper found a workaround:
+Found a report on the ST forums: [CubeMX bug report: Error in generating Makefile](https://community.st.com/thread/44891-cubemx-bug-report-error-in-generating-makefile) ([mirror](http://archive.is/kGHXF) in case the forums are down), Kacper found a workaround:

 > Kacper Czochara Nov 7, 2017 8:34 AM (in response to Kacper Czochara)